 There are several tools you can use to trim hedges.
 Make sure they’re at their sharpest for clean cuts and oiled for the best performance.

-- Powered or long-bladed shears: Can be used for shaping hedges
+• Powered or long-bladed shears: Can be used for shaping hedges

-- Pruning shears or “clippers”: Best for branches between 0.25 and 0.5 inch
+• Pruning shears or “clippers”: Best for branches between 0.25 and 0.5 inch

-- Lopping shears: Best for branches up to 1.5 inches in diameter.
+• Lopping shears: Best for branches up to 1.5 inches in diameter.
 A strong, lightweight tool, usually 16 to 30 inches long.

-- Hedge trimmers: Good for powering through larger, established hedges while trimming and shaping
+• Hedge trimmers: Good for powering through larger, established hedges while trimming and shaping

 Best Way to Trim Hedges

-Power tool manufacturer Stihl offers advice on trimming different styles of hedges, saying the first step is to cut the sides of the hedge vertically in a sweeping arc-shaped movement.
-When cutting the top of the hedge, the trimmer should be almost horizontal, with a slight angle toward the direction of the cut.
+2. Cut the top of the hedge, keeping the trimmer almost horizontal, with a slight angle toward the direction of the cut.

-Prune young hedge plants in their first year or two within 3 to 5 inches of the ground so stems are shortened and new growth (shoots) are promoted at the plant’s base.
+Prune young hedge plants in their first year or two within 3 to 5 inches of the ground so stems are shortened, and new growth (shoots) are promoted at the plant’s base.

 How to Trim Shrubs

 Though bushes and shrubs are often used interchangeably, shrubs are widely considered woody perennials that live longer than two years.
-They are the staple of many landscape designs and benefit greatly from trimming in their flowering, growth, and structural beauty.
+They are the staple of many landscape designs and benefit significantly from trimming in their flowering, growth, and structural beauty.

 Best Time to Trim Shrubs

-Non-flowering shrubs should be pruned in dormancy, in early spring.
+Non-flowering shrubs should be pruned in dormancy in early spring.
 If you trim them too early or too late, their nutritional needs may be interrupted as they travel to the essential parts of the plant for the dormant season.

-As with bushes, a shrub’s flowering time is also another important factor.
+As with bushes, a shrub’s flowering time is also another critical factor.
 Spring-flowering bushes and plants should be pruned right after flowering since their flower buds are produced on the previous year’s growth, not new spring growth.

 Tools Needed

-- Powered or long-bladed shears: Can be used for shaping shrubs
+• Powered or long-bladed shears: Can be used for shaping shrubs

-- Pruning shears or “clippers”: Best for branches between 0.25 and 0.5 inch
+• Pruning shears or “clippers”: Best for branches between 0.25 and 0.5 inch

-- Lopping shears: Best for branches up to 1.5 inches in diameter.
+• Lopping shears: Best for branches up to 1.5 inches in diameter.
 A strong, lightweight tool, usually 16 to 30 inches long.

-- Bypass-style clippers or loppers: For small cuts, the blades overlap and slide beside each other when they cut.
+• Bypass-style clippers or loppers: For small cuts, the blades overlap and slide beside each other when they cut.

-- Pruning saws: Good for large branches, greater than an inch in diameter.
+• Pruning saws: Good for large branches greater than an inch in diameter.
 They have rough teeth that prevent gumming and most cut on the pull stroke.

-- Pole pruners: Either saws or lopping shears on a long pole to reach high branches.
+• Pole pruners: Either saws or lopping shears on a long pole to reach high branches.

 Best Way to Trim Shrubs

-- Make a small cut into the bottom of the branch at least 1 foot away from the branch collar on the trunk.
+1. Make a small cut into the bottom of the branch at least 1 foot away from the branch collar on the trunk.

-- Cut from the top down, just outside of the first cut, completing the cut all the way through and removing the branch.
+2. Cut from the top down, just outside of the first cut, completing the cut all the way through and removing the branch.

 Safety First